foambubble/foam/readme.md

   - Embed executable code to your Bubbles with CodeRunner or Jupyter Notebooks
   - Snippets, macros,
   - If there's an [extension](https://marketplace.visualstudio.com/vscode) for it, you can use it.
+- Ability to customise everything about your environment (colors, fonts, keyboard shortcuts, etc.)
 - Free, low lock-in hosting in any Git repository
   - Keep history or the evolution of your thoughts
   - Store any type of file to your knowledge base
   - Host entire websites and web apps inside of your published Foam site!
-- Ability to customise everything about your environment (colors, fonts, keyboard shortcuts, etc.)
+- Easy publishing workflow for sharing your knowledge with others.

 ## Features